 As a leader in horticultural education for more than 125 years, The New York Botanical Garden offers the nation’s largest plant-related continuing education program for adults.
-We remain at the forefront of horticultural education, with classes designed by experts and honed to deliver the necessary skills to start a new career or rewarding personal pursuit.
+Our certificate programs are at the forefront of education, with classes designed by experts and honed to deliver the necessary skills to start a new career or rewarding personal pursuit.
 We also bring students in contact with internationally renowned experts through lectures and master classes offered each season.
-Students also have access to the Garden’s world famous and unparalleled resources, including its 50 display gardens featuring more than one million plants as well as the LuEsther T. Mertz Library with collections containing well over one million items.
+Students have access to the Garden’s unparalleled resources, including its 50 display gardens as well as the LuEsther T. Mertz Library with collections containing well over one million items.
 Whether you take a class just for fun or enroll in a prestigious NYBG Certificate Program, we have something for you!

 NYBG Classes & Registration

 Program Coordinators are available for student counseling as it relates to course work.
 Program Coordinators are experts who are experienced instructors and working professionals in their respective areas.
-You can get in touch with a Program Coordinator at 718.817.8594 or by e-mailing firstname.lastname@example.org.
+You can get in touch with a Program Coordinator through email.
+See below for contact list based on area of study:

 If you are on the wait list for a class and a space opens up you will be contacted by the NYBG Registration staff by phone and/or email.
 Students are contacted in the order in which they appear on the wait list.
 If demand for a class is high, we will occasionally create a new section to accommodate students.
 If you are on the wait list and a new section for a class is created, you will be contacted.

-In case of inclement weather, an announcement will be posted on the Adult Education home page.
-You can also call 718.817.8747 (prompt 2) for information on class postponements.
+In case of inclement weather, an announcement will be posted on the Continuing Education home page.
+You can also call 718.817.8720 (prompt 2) for information on class postponements.
 It is the student’s responsibility to call to learn if a class is postponed due to weather.
 Students are to call the Registration Office for a voice-mail message on class status recorded by:

 - 7:30 a.m. for classes beginning 9–11:45 a.m.